mtacker/snowflake-demo/02_github_actions_setup.md

 [^1]: This deployment model is based on Snowflake's most recent recommended approach.
 See video [The Future Of DevOps With Snowflake](https://www.youtube.com/watch?v=k20yLpW8-xU).
 [^2]: See Snowflake's [git overview](https://docs.snowflake.com/en/developer-guide/git/git-overview) for more details.
+[^3]: Credit card is not required.
+Your email address can be reused and a corporate address is not required.